 - Voltage dips at the power sources and consequent flicker in the lighting system.

-Analysis of motor starting methods performed by both static and dynamic simulation techniques as follows.
-These techniques have their own conveniences, advantages and drawbacks.
-We believe mainly in dynamic motor starting studies that reproduce observed motor starting conditions.
+Study of motor starting methods can be done using both static and dynamic simulation methods.
+These techniques have their own advantages and disadvantages.
+We believe mainly in transient or dynamic motor starting studies that reproduce measured motor starting conditions.

-- Load flow type solution with the perceived starting impedance of the motor modelled as part of network modelling
+- Load flow type solution with the observed starting impedance of the motor modelled as part of network modelling.

 - Short circuit method type of calculations considering pre-fault short circuit conditions and using voltage drop calculations considering motor starting currents.
 Alternatively

 - Where precise dynamic model of the motor electric circuit and load – torque characteristics are existing, dynamic model of the motor can be utilised in traditional transient stability algorithm to evaluate the impact of the motor starting.

 - When there is a lack of precise model information, transient stability studies can be utilised, where the measured starting current can be applied as a nodal injection at the motor bus as a dynamic event and the system response to this dynamic event can be measured.

 How is Motor Starting Study and Analysis Performed?

 The output torque is related to square of the voltage.
 If an AC induction or synchronous motor is started while attached to a mechanical load on the shaft, inrush current can be up to 6 times full-load current and will be drawn for a longer time.
 The power system while offering normal service to the remainder of the industrial or commercial system, must also be capable to source enough inrush current to any motor